 PUBH 6274.
 Emerging Infectious Diseases for Public Health Professionals.
 2 Credits.

 Focus on epidemiology of emerging infectious diseases of public health importance, including factors leading to their development, management of emerging infectious diseases from a public health and laboratory standpoint, including biosafety, and strategies for emergency preparedness from a national and international perspective.
 Emphasis on the context of emerging infectious diseases and strategic approaches to their containment.
 Prerequisites: PUBH 6003 or MICR 6292; or permission of the instructor.

-This course will provide public health students with practical laboratory experience Prerequ: Micr 6239 or Micr 6212 or permission of instructor.
+This course provides public health students with practical laboratory experience Prerequisites: MICR 6239 or permission of the instructor.

 PUBH 6276.
 Health Microbiology.
 3 Credits.

 Gain in-depth understanding of important non-viral pathogens pertinent to public health microbiology.
 Learn how to isolate and identify pathogens using critical thinking and problem solving skills.